What are genes?

-- Late-onset disease testing determines whether you carry a genetic change that increases your risk for developing a disease, such as breast cancer or Huntington's disease , later in life.
+- Predictive and presymptomatic testing determines whether you carry a genetic change that increases your risk for developing a disease, such as breast cancer or Huntington disease , later in life.
 This might be of interest if you have a relative who has the disease.
 Information from this type of testing can help you make decisions about preventing or managing the disease.

-- Genetic identification (DNA fingerprinting) can be used to determine paternity, help solve crimes, and identify a body.
+- Forensic testing is used for legal purposes and not for finding genetic changes associated with diseases.
+It can be used to determine paternity, help solve crimes, and identify a body.

 What are the risks of genetic testing?

 Information from genetic testing can affect your life and the lives of your family members.
 The issues involved include: